aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ## What can be Debugged Locally

-### SAM Template Resources
+### SAM Template Resources (Local Invoke)

 SAM Template Resources of type `AWS::Serverless::Function` represent Lambda functions.
-The corresponding Lambda function code (if present) can be locally Run or Debugged.
-The SAM CLI is used to invoke the Lambda function similar to how it is run in the cloud.
-A debugger can be attached to the invoked Lambda function code.
+Lambda function code referenced by these resources can be locally Run or Debugged.
+The Toolkit uses SAM CLI to invoke the Lambda function, emulating how the function is run on AWS.
+A debugger can be attached to the invoked Lambda function code, and the event passed into the Lambda function can be customized.

+### SAM Template Resources (API Gateway style Local Invoke)

-If the SAM Template Resource contains an event of type [Api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-api.html), it can be locally hosted.
-A REST request would trigger the Lambda handler as if it were called by API Gateway.
+SAM Template Resources that contain an event of type [Api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-api.html), can be hosted in a web server for local development and iteration.
+A REST request triggers the Lambda handler as if it were called by API Gateway, and the Lambda function receives an API Gateway based event.

 ### Standalone Lambda Function Handlers